jezzsantos/saastack/docs/design-principles/0140-developer-tooling.md

 * In a Clean/Onion/Hexagonal Architecture (which SaaStack advocates), we have several well-known horizontal layers.
 These layers have a specific direction of dependencies.
 * In DDD (which SaaStack backends also advocate), subdomains mark the boundaries between aggregates and their data, and coupling between them is forbidden.
 Not just at the code level but also in the data repository.
-* And finally, in an Event Driven Architecture (which SaaStack backends advocate), domain events should be emitted from the Aggregates and brokered to other components and MUST cross boundaries (both vertical Subdomain boundaries and horizontal Layer boundaries), and so they must be behavior-less data containers (a.k.a DTOs) that are [JSON/XML] serializable.
+* And finally, in an Event Driven Architecture (which SaaStack backends advocate), domain events should be emitted from the Aggregates and brokered to other components and MUST cross boundaries (both vertical Subdomain boundaries and horizontal Layer boundaries), and so they must be behavior-less data containers (a.k.a.
+DTOs) that are [JSON/XML] serializable.
-* With all these constraints, in the "heat of the moment" when time is tight, and the pressure is on, despite best intentions, developers can easily violate any one or all these rules/constraints by simply selecting the wrong type from an intelli-sense picker (or from predictive AI like GitHub Copilot) and never know they have violated any constraint at all.
+* With all these constraints, in the "heat of the moment" when time is tight, and the pressure is on, despite their best intentions, developers can easily violate any one or all these rules/constraints by simply selecting the wrong type from an intelli-sense picker (or from predictive AI like GitHub Copilot) and never know they have violated any constraint at all.
 Often, not until months later when this discovery now costs too much to remediate - slowly cascading to disorder again.

 What is really needed is custom tooling that will call these things out when they happen and force the developer to change their mistake to conform to the established patterns there and then as they change the software.